 Just off Mafia is an even smaller Island, Chole, home to less than 800 residents.
 Time here seems to have stopped altogether.
 Walking through the maze of paths cut into the palm trees, you will see the mud huts that the people live in and the various crafts and trades they carry out to make a living.
 Also on the island is a huge protected nesting site for the worlds largest bats, the Flying Fox.

-5. Have a BBQ on Marimbani Sandbank
+5. Have lunch on Marimbani Sandbank

 A short boat ride from Mafia Island is a pristine sandbank that appears for just a few hours each day, called Marimbani.
 White sands, crystal clear waters and lots of crabs.
 This really was a slice of heaven and well worth heading to early or late so that you can have the place to yourselves.
 It is one of my favourite things to do on Mafia Island.

 Mafia is also a great place to go diving and many consider it to be better than Zanzibar, as well as slightly cheaper.
 There aren’t many dive centres on the island, so it is worth booking in advance to avoid disappointment.
 If you are looking to do a lot of diving, check out Big Blu who offer accommodation and dive packages.

 You might also like: How to visit Mafia Island on a budget

 7. Give coconut beer a try